passionateSandy2004/3d-point-cloud/README.md

-Clone the repository to your system and run the following command
+Clone the repository to your system and run the following command in your terminal

 streamlit run inputmodu.py

-and check it with your data
+and test it with your data